^

 Sulindak

-In recent years, the problem of the interaction of NSAIDs and antihypertensive drugs, as well as the use of NSAIDs in hypertension, has become topical.
-It is known that in connection with the suppression of COX-1, which is necessary to maintain many physiological functions, including renal circulation, NSAIDs can neutralize the effect of many antihypertensive agents, especially ACE inhibitors and beta-adrenoreceptor blockers.
-In addition, the effect of specific inhibitors of COX-2 on the cardiovascular system has not been adequately studied.
-In a randomized comparative study of the use of celecoxib (200 mg / day) and rofecoxib (25 mg / day) in more than 800 patients with osteoarthritis who received antihypertensive therapy for essential hypertension, A. Welton et al (2001) found that systolic blood pressure increased in 17% of patients taking rofecoxib, and 11% of those taking celecoxib, and diastolic BP - in 2.3 and 1.5%, respectively.
-After 6 weeks of treatment in patients receiving rofecoxib, systolic blood pressure increased by an average of 2.5 mm Hg.
-Art.
-Compared with the initial, and in the group of patients taking celecoxib, even decreased by 0.5 mm Hg.
-Art.
-The authors concluded about the compatibility of coxibs and hypotensive drugs, but the tolerability of celecoxib was better - less edematous syndrome and destabilization of BP.
-Almost half of the patients in both groups of antihypertensive drugs received diuretics, ACE inhibitors, calcium antagonists, beta-adrenoreceptor blockers in the form of monotherapy, the remaining patients in each group (48.5 and 44.9%, respectively, celecoxib and rofecoxib) received combination therapy and more than a third (37.9 and 37.1%) in each group - acetylsalicylic acid in low doses.
-Thus, the results of this study indicate the compatibility of specific inhibitors of COX-2 celecoxib and rofecoxib with various antihypertensive drugs or their combinations, as well as a combination with acetylsalicylic acid in the presence of a risk of thrombosis.
+In recent years, the problem of interaction between NSAIDs and antihypertensive drugs, as well as the use of NSAIDs in arterial hypertension, has become relevant.
+It is known that due to the suppression of COX-1, which is necessary to maintain many physiological functions, including renal circulation, NSAIDs can neutralize the effect of many antihypertensive agents, especially ACE inhibitors and beta-adrenergic receptor blockers.
+In addition, the effect of specific COX-2 inhibitors on the cardiovascular system has not been sufficiently studied.
+In a randomized comparative study of celecoxib (200 mg/day) and rofecoxib (25 mg/day) in more than 800 patients with osteoarthritis receiving antihypertensive therapy for essential arterial hypertension, Welton et al. (2001) found that systolic BP increased in 17% of patients taking rofecoxib and 11% of those taking celecoxib, and diastolic BP increased in 2.3 and 1.5%, respectively.
+After 6 weeks of treatment, systolic BP increased by an average of 2.5 mm Hg in patients receiving rofecoxib compared with baseline, and even decreased by 0.5 mm Hg in the celecoxib group.
+The authors concluded that coxibs and antihypertensive drugs are compatible, but celecoxib was better tolerated - edema syndrome and blood pressure destabilization developed less frequently.
+Almost half of the patients in both groups received diuretics, ACE inhibitors, calcium antagonists, beta-adrenergic receptor blockers as monotherapy from antihypertensive drugs, the remaining patients in each group (48.5 and 44.9%, respectively - celecoxib and rofecoxib) received combination therapy and more than a third (37.9 and 37.1%) in each group - low-dose acetylsalicylic acid.
+Thus, the results of this study indicate the compatibility of specific COX-2 inhibitors celecoxib and rofecoxib with various antihypertensive drugs or their combinations, as well as a combination with acetylsalicylic acid in the presence of a risk of thrombosis.

-In addition to mediated PG, NSAIDs also have other effects that are not associated with PG and COX.
-Among them - a direct impact on various processes in cells and cell membranes.
+In addition to the PG-mediated action, NSAIDs have other effects not associated with PG and COX.
+Among them is a direct effect on various processes in cells and cell membranes.
 Thus, NSAIDs inhibit the activation and chemotaxis of neutrophilic granulocytes, reduce the production of free oxygen radicals in them.
-As lipophilic substances, NSAIDs are embedded in the lipid bilayer of cell membranes and, thereby preventing interaction between proteins, inhibit signal transmission.
-Some NSAIDs in vitro inhibit the ingress of phagocytes into the inflammation zone.
+Being lipophilic substances, NSAIDs are embedded in the lipid bilayer of cell membranes and, thereby preventing interaction between proteins, inhibit signal transmission.
+Some NSAIDs in vitro inhibit the entry of phagocytes into the inflammation zone.

-Along with inhibition of GH synthesis, there are data on other mechanisms of analgesic activity of NSAIDs.
-These include: central opioid-like antinociceptive action: blockade of NMDA-receptors (an increase in the synthesis of kynurenic acid), a change in the conformation of the a-subunits of the G protein, suppression of afferent pain signals (neurokinins, glutamic acid), an increase in 5-hydroxytryptamine content.
-Data on the dissociation between anti-inflammatory (COX-dependent) and analgesic (antinociceptive) effects of NSAIDs indirectly testify to the existence of PG-independent mechanisms.
+Along with inhibition of PG synthesis, there are data on other mechanisms of analgesic activity of NSAIDs.
+These include: central opioid-like antinociceptive action: blockade of NMDA receptors (increase in synthesis of kynurenic acid), change in conformation of alpha-subunits of G-protein, suppression of afferent pain signals (neurokinins, glutamic acid), increase in the content of 5-hydroxytryptamine.
+The existence of PG-independent mechanisms is indirectly evidenced by data on the dissociation between the anti-inflammatory (COX-dependent) and analgesic (antinociceptive) effects of NSAIDs.

 Classification of NSAIDs

 A number of NSAIDs affect the synthesis of proteoglycans by chondrocytes in vitro.
-JT Dinger and M. Parker (1997) proposed the classification of NSAIDs based on their effect in vitro on the synthesis of matrix components of cartilage in osteoarthritis:
+JT Dinger and M. Parker (1997) proposed a classification of NSAIDs based on their in vitro action on the synthesis of cartilage matrix components in osteoarthritis:

 • indomethacin,